-In the study, which recently appeared in the Journal of Experimental Psychology, people chose to type because they believed a phone call would be more awkward.
+The study recently appeared in the Journal of Experimental Psychology.
+It found that people generally chose text because they believed a phone call would be more awkward.

 But the phone call went much better than an email, the study found.